-Natural, Cultural and Historic Resources focus group, Issues Paper draft, Sept.
+8 Natural, Cultural and Historic Resources focus group, Issues Paper draft, Sept.
 4, 2010.

-- ➤ Cedar Lake: Located in the north-central section of town, this lake is roughly 183 acres.
+- ▶ Cedar Lake: Located in the north-central section of town, this lake is roughly 183 acres.
 The Town's recreational beach is located near the southwest end of the lake, and Sturbridge Host Hotel on Route 20 is on the south end.
 Hotel guests or restaurant patrons can access a small beach on the lake.
-There is also a small area on the west side of the lake that is a popular fishing site. - ➤ Walker Pond: this 104 acre body of water is located in the northeast corner of town, east of Wells State Park.
-The park provides access to the pond with its admission fee. - Quacumquasit Lake: Also known as South Pond, it is located in the northeastern section of town, near the Brookfield town line.
+There is also a small area on the west side of the lake that is a popular fishing site. - ▶ Walker Pond: This 104 acre body of water is located in the northeast corner of town, east of Wells State Park.
+The park provides access to the pond with its admission fee for campers only. - ▶ Quacumquasit Lake: Also known as South Pond, it is located in the northeastern section of town, near the Brookfield town line.
 There is a small beach at the north end, off of Lake Road.
-It is 218 acres in size. - Westville Lake: This lake is located near the Southbridge town line.
+It is 218 acres in size. - ▶ Westville Lake: This 23 acre lake is located near the Southbridge town line and was created by the construction of the Westville Lake Dam in 1962.
 Westville Lake Recreation Area, which is operated by the U.S. Army Corps of Engineers, includes picnic facilities and athletic fields.
-There are also hiking and biking trails and fishing spots around the lake, though swimming is not allowed. - Leadmine Pond: This 53 acre lake is located at the southwestern corner of town.
+There are also hiking and biking trails and fishing spots around the lake, though swimming is not allowed. - ▶ Leadmine Pond: This 53 acre lake is located at the southwestern corner of town.

 The Sturbridge Recreation Department operates the Town Recreation Area at Cedar Lake, mentioned above.
 The Recreation Area includes tennis and basketball courts and is home to a Town-sponsored summer camp.

-The Sturbridge Annual Town Meeting recently voted to create the Sturbridge Lakes Advisory Committee (SLAC).
-This committee will be made up of two representatives from each of the five Lake Associations (Big Alum, Cedar Lake, South Pond, Walker Pond, and Leadmine Pond), one representative from Brimfield Dam, one from the Board of Selectmen, and one from the Conservation Commission.
-This advisory committee will be focusing on such issues as the quality of the lakes, area watershed, and lake safety.
+The Sturbridge Annual Town Meeting established the Sturbridge Lakes Advisory Committee (SLAC) in 2007.
+This committee is made up of a representative from each of the five Lake Associations (Big Alum, Cedar Lake, South Pond, Walker Pond, and Leadmine Pond), one representative from East Brimfield Reservoir/Long Pond, one from the Board of Selectmen, and one from the Conservation Commission.
+The objectives of SLAC include: